Easy Chilaquiles Recipe

 chilaquiles-nachos

-Chilaquiles are just like nachos, only way more flavorful because every chip is covered in sauce.
+Chilaquiles are just like nachos, only way more flavorful because every chip is covered in salsa verde or salsa roja.
 You can add any toppings you want besides the traditional toppings.
 Make them just the way you like them.

 Can I use red sauce?

-You can make chilaquiles with a salsa verde (green sauce) or with a salsa rojo red sauce).
-Our recipe below is for green sauce, but you can either make your own red sauce or buy a red enchilada sauce to use.
+You can make chilaquiles with a salsa verde (green sauce) or with a salsa roja (red sauce).
+Our recipe below is for green sauce, but you can easily make chilaquiles rojas with your own red enchilada sauce or a canned version you’ve bought at the store.

 What proteins can you serve these with?